Russia's war on Ukraine latest news: Zelenskiy warns of more Russian attacks | Headlines

 - Ukraine

 Ukrainian President Volodymyr Zelenskiy cautioned that Russia was "planning new strikes" on his country, urging defence forces and citizens to be prepared to withstand a new week of strain on the power grid amid freezing temperatures.
-POWER SUPPLY, CONFLICT
+POWER SUPPLY

 * "We understand that the terrorists are planning new strikes.
 We know this for a fact," Zelenskiy said in his nightly video address on Sunday.
 "And as long as they have missiles, they, unfortunately, will not calm down." * In Kyiv, snow fell and temperatures hovered around freezing on Sunday as millions in and around the Ukrainian capital struggled with disruptions to electricity supply and central heating caused by the waves of Russian air strikes.